stefan-hoeck/idris2-digest/README.md

   backends support additional support files besides the hard-coded ones.
   In addition, the `data` subdirectories in all resolved package directories will be added to this list (see `Idris.Package.addDeps`).

+## Packages

+Idris packages are defined in `.ipkg` files, which list a package's dependencies, the modules it export, additional fields for building and installing a package, plus information about the author(s) and licensing.
+The following modules are relevant:

+* `Idris.Package.Types`: Defines the `PkgDesc` type, a record type listing all the fields that can be specified in an `.ipkg` file.
+  This module also defines data types `PkgVersion` and `VersionBounds` plus utilities for comparing package version bounds.
+  Finally, it contains a pretty printer for `PkgDesc`, which can be used to generate `.ipkg` files from the Idris type.
+* `Idris.Package.Init`: Utilities for (interactively) setup a new Idris project plus corresponding `.ipkg` file.
+* `Idris.Package.ToJson`: Utilities for exporting `.ipkg` files to the JSON format.
+* `Idris.Package`: Parser for `.ipkg` files plus utilities used during (transitive) dependency resolution.
+Finally, this module also contains the runner for processing packaging commands such as `--build`, `--install`, or `--mkdorcs`.
+* `Parser.Lexer.Package`: Provides the token type and lexing rules used for tokenizing `.ipkg` files.
+* `Parser.Rule.Package`: Basic rules for parsing `.ipkg` files.
+* `Parser.Package`: Re-exports `Parser.Rule.Package` and `Parser.Lexer.Package`
+  and provides two utilities for parsing `.ipkg` files.

 ## Syntax